Hexagon/croner/README.md

 *   Croner expressions have the following additional modifiers:
 	-   *?*: The question mark is substituted with the time of initialization.
 For example, ? ? * * * * would be substituted with 25 8 * * * * if the time is <any hour>:08:25 at the time of new Cron('? ? * * * *', <...>).
 The question mark can be used in any field.
-	-   *L*: L can be used in the day of the month field to specify the last day of the month.
-It can also be used in the day of the week field to specify the last specific weekday of the month, for example, the last Friday.
+	-   *L*: The letter 'L' can be used in the day of the month field to indicate the last day of the month.
+When used in the day of the week field in conjunction with the # character, it denotes the last specific weekday of the month.
+For example, `5#L` represents the last Friday of the month.
+	-	*#*: The # character specifies the "nth" occurrence of a particular day within a month.
+For example, supplying `5#2` in the day of week field signifies the second Friday of the month.
+This can be combined with ranges and supports day names.
+For instance, MON-FRI#2 would match the Monday through Friday of the second week of the month.

 *   Croner allows you to pass a JavaScript Date object or an ISO 8601 formatted string as a pattern.
 The scheduled function will trigger at the specified date/time and only once.
 If you use a timezone different from the local timezone, you should pass the ISO 8601 local time in the target location and specify the timezone using the options (2nd parameter).